Anchorage mayor's race off to an early, expensive, competitive start

 Bronson has backing from a number of prominent conservative and Republican politicians.
 In August, his reelection campaign kicked off at a fundraiser in an airplane hangar.
 The announcement included the names of dozens of supporters, including Gov. Mike Dunleavy, U.S. Sen. Dan Sullivan, three current members of the Anchorage Assembly, two former mayors, several sitting legislators, political activists and local business owners.

 Among Bronson's main challengers, LaFrance has collected endorsements from powerful organized labor groups, including the unions representing teachers, public employees, and industrial trades.
-She's also been endorsed by the Alaska Center and the local chapter of Planned Parenthood Action Alliance.
+She's also been endorsed by the Alaska Center and the local chapter of Planned Parenthood Action Alliance, as well as eight current Assembly members, many of whom served with her.

 LaFrance and Popp shared the endorsement of the political action committee representing employees of the Anchorage Police Department.